BlockResearchGroup/compas-FoFin/gitbook/manual/user-interface.md

 </div>

-Display a dialog with some basic information about the tool.
+Display a dialog with some basic information about the tool and links to the documentation.

 ## FF\_pattern